bstee615/armsim/README.md

 contain any references to any classes in the View.
 Three suspicious areas come to mind, but are not violations of the principle:

--   : holds a reference to OOutputDevice(an Observer) rather than OutputDevice in order to preserve Model-View Separation.
+-   `OOutputDevice`: `Computer` holds a reference to OOutputDevice(an Observer) rather than the concrete class `OutputDevice` in order to preserve Model-View Separation.

--   : UI classes hold references to , but does not hold any references to any UI classes. is prematurely quit via a boolean pointer.
+-   `ComputerThread`: UI classes hold references to `Computer`, but `Computer` does not hold any references to any UI classes. is prematurely quit via a boolean pointer.

--   : Computer s QSet, but this data structure is implemented in many C++ general purpose libraries and can easily be replaced if Qt would be replaced with another framework.
+-   `Computer`: Computer #includes QSet, but this data structure is implemented in many C++ general purpose libraries and can easily be replaced if Qt would be replaced with another framework.